EstebanRinaldi/nodejs-dev-template/README.md

 ## Usage

-1. Clone the repo.
+1. Click <Use this template>
+2. Select <Create a new repository>
-2. Update the .env file.
+3. Update the .env file.
-3. Run the **Remote-Containers: Reopen in Container...** command from the Command Palette (F1) or quick actions Status bar item.
+4. Run the **Remote-Containers: Reopen in Container...** command from the Command Palette (F1) or quick actions Status bar item.
-4. Optionally update the package.json to match your project.
+5. Optionally update the package.json to match your project.
-5. Start working.
+6. Start working.

 To return to the local project:
 - Run the **Remote-Containers: Reopen Locally...** command from the Command Palette (F1) or quick actions Status bar item.

 ## Development Container

-The container includes NodeJS (ckech .env to change version), with nodemon and Yarn installed globally.
+The container includes NodeJS (chekh .env to change version), with nodemon and Yarn installed globally.

-### VS Code Extensions

-- "dbaeumer.vscode-eslint",
-- "mtxr.sqltools",
-- "mtxr.sqltools-driver-pg",
-- "mtxr.sqltools-driver-mysql",
-- "mtxr.sqltools-driver-mssql",
-- "ms-mssql.mssql",
-- "mikestead.dotenv",
-- "CoenraadS.bracket-pair-colorizer-2",
-- "christian-kohler.path-intellisense",
-- "yzhang.markdown-all-in-one",
-- "bierner.markdown-preview-github-styles",
-- "EditorConfig.EditorConfig",
-- "oouo-diogo-perdigao.docthis",
-- "Orta.vscode-jest",
-- "rangav.vscode-thunder-client",
-- "xabikos.javascriptsnippets",
-- "esbenp.prettier-vscode",
-- "wallabyjs.quokka-vscode",
-- "eamodio.gitlens",
-- "gamunu.vscode-yarn",
-- "hediet.vscode-drawio",

-#### TODO Highlight `wayou.vscode-todo-highlight`

-Highlight TODO, FIXME, HERE, DEBUG and NOTE keywords within your code.

-### NodeJS Project

-The project includes eslint (airbnb config), prettier and jest as development dependencies.

 ## Docker Services Included